Glens Falls Formation

 The Glens Falls formation is a unit of the Trenton Group.
 The Glens Falls is a made up of limestone and contains thin fossiliferous beds.
 It was most likely deposited in shallow water due to the presence of ripple marks.

 Stratigraphy

+In exposures in the Mohawk Valley this unit is approximately 17' thick.
+It contains highly fossiliferous beds made of limestone.

 The Shoreham member is the upper member of the formation.
 It contains much more clay and silica, resulting in beds of shale.
 Name after a quarry in Vermont.

 The Larrabee Member is the lower member.
 It contains some clay in silica but has more carbonate material than the Shoreham.
 Name after a quarry in Vermont.